FindMySchool LogoFindMySchool

 A practical point for parents: this is a school that has changed quickly in recent years.
 That brings advantages, such as a sharper curriculum and clearer expectations, but it can also mean policies and routines feel more formal than families may remember from the predecessor school era.

 Hetton’s GCSE outcomes stand out most strongly when viewed through its England ranking position.
-Ranked 1,047th in England and 1st in Houghton le Spring for GCSE outcomes (FindMySchool ranking based on official data), it sits above the England average, placing it comfortably within the top 25% of schools in England.
+Ranked 1,356th in England overall and 1st in Houghton le Spring for GCSE outcomes (FindMySchool ranking based on official data), with an academic rank of 1,249th in England, it sits above the England average, though no longer within the top 25% of schools in England.

 Beneath the ranking, the core performance indicators are encouraging: